 If you need help, Caring Senior Service has a Family Portal that healthcare professionals can also access.
 This portal can serve as a centralized hub for your loved one’s medical and treatment records, making it easier to stay on top of their recovery.

 Your parent may have physical limitations when they come home, which can affect how safely they can navigate their own home.
 For example, they may struggle to get out of bed now or to get in and out of the shower.
 Part of your role as a family caregiver will be to ensure that the home is safe for them.
 So, you may need to make some adjustments to address hazards.

 - Uneven surfaces

 We offer a free Home Safety Assessment that can help you identify other risks around the house.
-Our care team can also come to your home and conduct the check on your behalf.
+Reach out to your local Caring team for more details.

 You may want to conduct a walkthrough of the home before your parent gets home to make sure everything is ready for their arrival.
 And even after conducting this assessment, you should look for hazards in their home any time you are there.